 Dental, Medical, & Vision

-Before entering school, a completed Illinois Department of Public Health Form is required for all students each year in preschool, and those entering Kindergarten or 1st and 6th grades.
+Before entering school, a completed Illinois Department of Public Health Form is required for all students each year in preschool, and those entering Kindergarten, 1st, 6th and 9th grades.
 The State of Illinois also requires a TB test unless waived in writing by the physician or for religious reasons.

 Absences & Illnesses